Marketing Operations scales and improves visibility with Wrike

 Without a way to manage the tasks, the quality of work began to suffer because of poor task management.
-"Because of the volume of projects, we were not able to spend as much time on the high value projects as we desired" says Brian Lam, Marketing Operations Coordinator.
+"Because of the volume of projects, we were not able to spend as much time on the high value projects as we desired" says Brian Lam, Marketing Project Manager.

 Resources were also difficult to track.
 With little to no visibility into projects, resources were wasted and efforts sometimes duplicated which was very time consuming.
 Productivity began suffering and the marketing ops team began to look into new tools to improve their work management.